MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 5. Select if you want to send an invitation mail to the user(s) with engagement link.

-Once added to the *Partcipant* group, users can download content and submit feedback (if engagement is configured to accept feedback).
+Once added to the *Participant* group, users can download content and submit feedback (if engagement is configured to accept feedback).

 ### How to remove a participant